castillosebastian/castillocs/content/posts/genetic_algorithms/index.en.md

 In genetic algorithms, evolution occurs via either mutation or crossover, both of which happen (or don't happen) randomly.
 In mutation, we change one or more of the genes of one of our individuals.
 In cross-over, two individuals are mated to mix their genes.
 The crossover (or mating) and mutation operators, provided within DEAP, usually take respectively 2 or 1 individual(s) as input and return 2 or 1 modified individual(s).
 In addition they modify those individuals within the toolbox container and we do not need to reassign their results.

 We will perform both the crossover (mating) and the mutation of the produced children with a certain probability.
-The del statement will invalidate the fitness of the modified offspring.
+The `del` statement will invalidate the fitness of the modified offspring.

 In the following script we will creates an offspring list, which is an exact copy of the selected individuals.
-The toolbox.clone() method ensure that we don't use a reference to the individuals but an completely independent instance.
+The `toolbox.clone()` method ensure that we don't use a reference to the individuals but an completely independent instance.
 This is of utter importance since the genetic operators in toolbox will modify the provided objects in-place.

 We then mutate and mate the individuals to find the next generation of individuals.
 We evaluate them, and continue until one of our individuals evolves to be the perfect organism (minimum), or until the number of generations reaches 100.

-At each generation, we output some statistics about that generation's population, as well as a graph of the genetic material for an arbitrary individual.
+At each generation, we output some statistics about that generation's population and the best individual.

 ``` python
 records = mstats.compile(pop)